Body Recomposition - Building lean muscle, and losing fat at the same time.

 2. Her weight barely changed across 5 months, but she got drastically leaner, while hitting constant PR's in the gym.

-This client actually gained a bit of weight, but is clearly leaner and more muscular in the "after" shot.
+He actually gained a bit of weight, but is clearly leaner and more muscular in the "after" shot.

 Another coach with a ton of knowledge about training & nutrition, but missing the structure & accountability to consistently dial in all the factors like sleep, stress management, nutrient-timing, etc.